What is Emotion Focused Therapy?

 Emotion Focused Therapy is one of the premier short-term evidence-based interventions that seeks to address and heal distressed relationships between couples.

-Rooted in Bowlby’s Attachment Theory, the goal of EFT is to promote safe, secure emotional attachment bonds between partners, as secure bonds and attachments are powerfully associated with physical and emotional health and well-being, resilience, and optimal personality development.
+Rooted in Bowlby’s Attachment Theory, the goal of Emotion Focused Therapy is to promote safe, secure emotional attachment bonds between partners, as secure bonds and attachments are powerfully associated with physical and emotional health and well-being, resilience, and optimal personality development.
 (Willis, 1991; Feeney & Ryan, 1994; Burman & Margolin, 1992).

-Emotion Focused Therapy on-the-other-hand is completely different than standard couples therapy.
-EFT first attempts to establish a safe, empathic, and therapist controlled environment.
-There are no back-and-forth shouting matches.
+Emotion Focused Therapy on-the-other-hand is completely different than standard couples counseling or therapy.
+Emotion Focused Therapy first attempts to establish a safe, empathic, and therapist controlled environment.
+There are no back-and-forth shouting matches, but instead, effective communication.
 Each partner is allowed to express their pain, hurts, vulnerabilities, and emotional needs in the relationship while the other partner listens – uninterrupted.
 The therapist joins each partner individually, and empathically in front of the other, probes deeply into the underlying attachment layers, to the core attachment needs that have gone unfulfilled within the relationship, and in some instances since early childhood.
 Partners discover something new and meaningful about the other, as the process allows each partner to see the other partner’s needs and vulnerabilities authentically, and sometimes for the first time.
 Often we hear, “I can’t believe he/she is saying this.”
 “He/she has never spoken like this before.”
 “I never knew this about her/him.”